AtlantiaKing/That2DGameEngine/README.md

 #### 1. AudioSystem
 A user can send events to the AudioSystem using methods such as `AudioSystem::Load`, `AudioSystem::Play`, `AudioSystem::Pause`, etc.
-The audio system of the engine is accessible in the ServiceLocator singleton and can be accessed like this: `that::ServiceLocator::GetInstance().GetAudio()`.
+The audio system of the engine is accessible in the ServiceLocator singleton and can be accessed like this: `that::ServiceLocator::GetAudio()`.

 #### 2. AudioSource component
 Most of the logic that can be done using the AudioSystem has been wrapped inside the AudioSource component.